RReiso/Daily_log/March_2021.md

 **08/03/2021**: All Aboard Bootcamp session.

-TIL: To activate 3D space, an element needs perspective. transform: perspective(400px);
+TIL: CSS: To activate 3D space, an element needs perspective. transform: perspective(400px);

+**09/03/2021**: Added hover effect to portfolio project section.
+All Aboard Bootcamp session.

+TIL: MVC - model (how to interact with database), view (what the page is going to look like), controller (what to do when user visits a certain page);